Artist: Jerry Lee Lewis

 Just because he scandalously sabotaged his own career doesn’t mean I’m not allowed to enjoy his awesome boogie-woogie sensibilities.
 Lewis’ influential piano playing put the instrument in an entirely new context.
 People came from far and wide not to hear Lewis sing, but rather to watch him beat the shit out of the piano.
 He was rock’s first instrumental showman.

 His career was derailed once the press got a peak at his personal life, but the undeniable power of his music remains.
-Nobody defined rockabilly more than the wild-man who married his 13-year-old cousin and played piano with his fists.
+Nobody defined rockabilly more than the wild-man who played piano with his fists and married his 13-year-old cousin.